Morning, Tuesday, 2nd April 2019

 This seminar will examine priorities for supporting child development from birth to starting formal education - focusing on meeting the needs of families, developing cognitive skills and literacy, and next steps for multi-agency working and early intervention.

-- Government commits £18m in funding for disadvantaged families to nurture children’s development at home, increase parents confidence and improve children’s early language and literacy;
+This will include what further support is needed to improve outreach to parents from disadvantaged backgrounds.
+It comes as Government commits £18m in funding for disadvantaged families to nurture children’s development at home, increase parents confidence and improve children’s early language and literacy skills.

-- A cross-Government working group is set up to review the support available to families in the period from childbirth to age two;
+- A review of the support available to families in the period from childbirth to age two - the first 1001 days - which has been set up by government;

-- The Education Select Committee conducts an inquiry into the impact that early years education has on determining a child’s life chances; and
+- The Education Select Committee inquiry into the impact of early years education on determining a child’s life chances; and

-- Follows an inquiry by the House of Commons Science and Technology Committee looking at evidence-based early intervention including the strength of evidence linking adverse childhood experiences with long-term negative outcomes.
+- The inquiry by the House of Commons Science and Technology Committee which looked at evidence-based early intervention, including the strength of evidence linking adverse childhood experiences with long-term negative outcomes and calling for an early intervention strategy to be implemented in England.